tangentyh/notes-of-tan/javaNotes.md

    - `java -X` — a listing of all nonstandard options
      - `-Xprof` — profiling, support was removed in 10.0
      - `-XshowSettings:properties`, `-XshowSettings:locale`
+     - `-Xverify:none`, or `-noverify` -- turn off verification when loading classes
    - enable and disable assertion — see [Assertion](#Assertion)
    - system properties — `-D`, `System::getProperty`, `System::getProperties`
      - log related — see [Logging](#Logging)